Xilinx/VVAS/main/source/index.rst

 Reference Platforms and Applications
 ------------------------------------------

 There are different requirements of different applications.
 VVAS provides several reference platforms catering to different applications/solutions needs.
-Embedded platforms and sample application details can be found in :doc:`Platforms And Applications <docs/Embedded/platforms_and_applications>` section.
+Embedded platforms example designs and sample application details can be found in :doc:`Platforms And Applications <docs/Embedded/platforms_and_applications>` section.
+Similarly Platforms and application details for PCIe/Data center are covered in :doc:`PCIe/Data Center Platforms and Applications <docs/DC/platforms_and_applications>`